Slammi/myredis/README.md

 Resources:
 Redis Wire Protocol reference - https://redis.io/topics/protocol

 This project was written in Python and runs locally in its current form.
-GET, DEL, and SET commands operate as intended all options functional.
+GET, DEL, and SET commands operate as intended with all options functional.